 Medical Editor: John P. Cunha, DO, FACOEP

 Livostin (levocabastine hydrochloride) is an antihistamine eye drop used to treat symptoms of eye allergies, such as inflammation, itching, watering, and burning.
 Livostin is no longer available in the U.S., but generic versions may be available.
-Common side effects include burning, stinging, itching, or watering of the eyes, blurred vision, dry or puffy eyes, headache, nausea, or fatigue.
+Common side effects of Livostin include burning, stinging, itching, or watering of the eyes, eye irritation or discomfort, blurred vision, dry or puffy eyes, headache, nosebleed, nausea, or fatigue.

 The recommended dosage of Livostin is 1 drop into affected eye(s), as directed by your doctor.
 Livostin contains a preservative (benzalkonium chloride), so do not wear contact lenses during treatment.
 Livostin may interact with other eye drops.
 Tell your doctor all medications and supplements you take.
 Livostin should be used during pregnancy only if clearly needed.
 Livostin passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Livostin (levocabastine hydrochloride) Side Effects Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Read the entire patient information overview for Livostin (Levocabastine)